cabforum/code-signing/docs/CSBR.md

 #### 6.2.7.2 Private key storage for Timestamp Authorities

 A Timestamp Authority MUST protect its signing key using a process that is at least to FIPS 140-2 Level 3, Common Criteria EAL 4+ (ALC\_FLR.2), or higher.
-The CA MUST protect its signing operations in accordance with the CA/Browser Forum's Network Security Guidelines.
+The CA MUST protect its signing operations in accordance with the CA/Browser Forum's Network and Certificate System Security Requirements.

 #### 6.2.7.3 Private key storage for Signing Services

 The Signing Service MUST ensure that a Subscriber's Private Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse.
 A Signing Service MUST enforce multi-factor authentication to access and authorize Code Signing and obtain a representation from the Subscriber that they will securely store the tokens required for multi-factor access.
 A system used to host a Signing Service MUST NOT be used for web browsing.
 The Signing Service MUST run a regularly updated antivirus solution to scan the service for possible virus infection.
-The Signing Service MUST comply with the Network Security Guidelines as a "Delegated Third Party".
+The Signing Service MUST comply with the Network and Certificate System Security Requirements as a "Delegated Third Party".

 For Code Signing Certificates, Signing Services shall protect Private Keys in a Hardware Crypto Module conforming to at least FIPS 140-2 level 2 or Common Criteria EAL 4+.